anoma/namada-docs/packages/docs/pages/validators/staking.md

 ## Query a validator's `bonded-stake`

-A validator's bonded-stake (voting-power in tendermint) is determined by the sum of all their active self-bonds and bonds from delegators, with slashes applied, if any.
+A validator's bonded-stake (voting-power in cometbft) is determined by the sum of all their active self-bonds and bonds from delegators, with slashes applied, if any.

 When tokens are un-bonded, the bonded amount does not count towards the validator's stake until the beginning of epoch `n + 2` in the current epoch `n`.
 The bonded amount of tokens will be deducted from the validator's account immediately and will be credited to the PoS system's account.